Frequently Asked Questions about Conservatorship

 All conservators, excluding limited conservators of the person and Private Professional Conservators as defined by Prob.
-Code §2341 must complete an education class as ordered at the time of their appointment as conservator.
+Code § 2340 must complete an education class as ordered at the time of their appointment as conservator.
 Classes must be completed within six months of appointment as a conservator, and a Certificate of Completion – Conservatorship Orientation Class (SDSC Form # PR-186) must be filed with the court.
-Classes must be designed to explain the duties and responsibilities of Conservator of the Person and/or Estate and include information on healthcare, safety, living arrangements, management of assets, accountings and other legal obligations.
-A list of providers is available here or in the Probate Business Office.
-Failure to complete this requirement may be grounds for removal as ordered by the court.
-In addition to removal, failure to comply with these requirements may result in the imposition of sanctions, as ordered by the court.
+Failure to complete this requirement may be grounds for removal and could result in the imposition of sanctions, as ordered by the court.

 What if the Conservatee or I move/change contact information?

 If you or the conservatee move residences, you must inform the court in writing as follows:

 - Conservator: You must complete and file the Notice of Change of Address or Other Contact Information (JC Form #MC-040) with the Probate Business Office.